 There are many software for real estate photos and virtual tours, and I just wanted to point out three of them.

-1) PanoramaStudio 3 Pro – This is a stitching software.
-Among the ones I’ve tried, this has been the best at stitching.
-It is also very user friendly.
+6) PanoramaStudio 3 Pro – This is another stitching software.
+Among the ones I’ve tried, this is the most user friendly.

 In the video, I also showed how to make yourself invisible in a 360 photo even though there’s nowhere to hide.
 Simply said, you use a tripod to take two photos from the camera, keeping the camera in the same position while you move at positions that don’t overlap.
 You can then mask yourself out using Photoshop or any 360 editor that supports layer masking.